There is so much to see and do in Japan, I can understand it is difficult to know where to start planning your itinerary.

 After that, head back to your hotel and get a good night’s sleep.
 Tomorrow’s another day in Nara, and you will have plenty of time explore everything you missed today.

-So, if you would rather go to Koyasan than Nara, that’s perfectly fine.
+The problem with only 10 days for a trip in Japan is that you have to make choices!
+So, if you would rather go to Koyasan than Nara for a dap trip, that’s perfectly fine.
 Just keep in mind that you’re not going to have time to explore it on day seven, and we’ll do most of exploring day eight.
 And the journey there is going to be tedious, but it’s much easier to reach Koyasan from Kyoto than from Nara.

 The fastest and cheapest journey lasts a little under three hours, and it begins at Kyoto Station.
 First you’re heading to Osaka on Tokaido-Sanyo Line, and then you want to get on Osaka Loop Line to Shin-Imamiya Station.
 That allows you to board a train (Nankai-Limited Express) to Gokurakubashi Station, which is the closest you can get to Koyasan via train.
 From there you should get on the cable car to the bus station, and then you can take the bus into town.